lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 **Who would like to "drive" today?** [Recommend the Team Lead]

-### 1. Using an Internet Explorer browser, navigate to mtl.how/data.
+### 1. Open Internet Explorer.
+Go to mtl.how/data.
+First select your VISN and then select your facility.

 - This will take you to the VA’s corporate data warehouse site, the Business Intelligence Service Line (or BISL), where you will log in with your VA email and PIV passcode.
 This site contains Protected Health Information (PHI), so as a provider you will be granted access according to the permissions that are set up on your PIV.